-Humanities › History & Culture The Civil Rights Act of 1964 Did Not End the Movement For Equality Share Flipboard Email Print U.S. Embassy New Delhi / Flickr CC History & Culture African American History Civil Rights The Black Freedom Struggle Major Figures and Events Important Figures Slavery & Abolition Segregation and Jim Crow American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Lisa Vox Professor of History Ph.D., History, Emory University M.A., History, Emory University B.A., Rhodes College Lisa Vox, Ph.D. is a History professor, lecturing at several universities.
-Her work focuses on African American history, including the Civil Rights Movement. our editorial process Lisa Vox Updated February 14, 2019 The fight against racial injustice did not end after the passage of the Civil Rights Act of 1964, but the law did allow activists to meet their major goals.
+Humanities › History & Culture The Civil Rights Act of 1964 Did Not End the Movement for Equality Share Flipboard Email Print U.S. Embassy New Delhi / Flickr CC History & Culture African American History Civil Rights The Black Freedom Struggle Major Figures and Events Important Figures The Institution of Slavery & Abolition Segregation and Jim Crow American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Lisa Vox Professor of History Ph.D., History, Emory University M.A., History, Emory University B.A., Rhodes College Lisa Vox, Ph.D. is a History professor, lecturing at several universities.
+Her work focuses on African American history, including the Civil Rights Movement. our editorial process Lisa Vox Updated December 15, 2020 The fight against racial injustice did not end after the passage of the Civil Rights Act of 1964, but the law did allow activists to meet their major goals.
 The legislation came to be after President Lyndon B. Johnson asked Congress to pass a comprehensive civil rights bill.
 President John F. Kennedy had proposed such a bill in June of 1963, mere months before his death, and Johnson used Kennedy's memory to convince Americans that the time had come to address the problem of segregation.
-Background of the Civil Rights Act After the end of Reconstruction, white Southerners regained political power and set about reordering race relations.
-Sharecropping became the compromise that ruled the Southern economy, and a number of African-Americans moved to Southern cities, leaving farm life behind.
-As the black population in Southern cities grew, whites began passing restrictive segregation laws, demarcating urban spaces along racial lines.
-This new racial order -- eventually nicknamed the "Jim Crow" era -- did not go unchallenged.
+Background of the Civil Rights Act After the end of Reconstruction, White Southerners regained political power and set about reordering race relations.
+Sharecropping became the compromise that ruled the Southern economy, and a number of Black people moved to Southern cities, leaving farm life behind.
+As the Black population in Southern cities grew, Whites began passing restrictive segregation laws, demarcating urban spaces along racial lines.
+This new racial order—eventually nicknamed the "Jim Crow" era—did not go unchallenged.
 One notable court case that resulted from the new laws ended up before the Supreme Court in 1896, Plessy v.
 Ferguson.
-Homer Plessy was a 30-year-old shoemaker in June of 1892 when he decided to take on Louisiana's Separate Car Act, delineating separate train cars for white and black passengers.
+Homer Plessy was a 30-year-old shoemaker in June of 1892 when he decided to take on Louisiana's Separate Car Act, delineating separate train cars for White and Black passengers.
 Plessy's act was a deliberate decision to challenge the legality of the new law.
-Plessy was racially mixed--seven-eighths white--and his very presence on the "whites-only" car threw into question the "one-drop" rule, the strict black-or-white definition of race of the late 19th-century U.S. When Plessy's case went before the Supreme Court, the justices decided that Louisiana's Separate Car Act was constitutional by a vote of 7 to 1.
-As long as separate facilities for blacks and whites were equal-- "separate but equal" -- Jim Crow laws did not violate the Constitution.
+Plessy was racially mixed—seven-eighths White—and his very presence on the "whites-only" car threw into question the "one-drop" rule, the strict Black-or-White definition of race of the late 19th-century U.S. When Plessy's case went before the Supreme Court, the justices decided that Louisiana's Separate Car Act was constitutional by a vote of 7 to 1.
+As long as separate facilities for Blacks and Whites were equal—"separate but equal"—Jim Crow laws did not violate the Constitution.
 Up until 1954, the U.S. civil rights movement challenged Jim Crow laws in the courts based on facilities not being equal, but that strategy changed with Brown v.
 Board of Education of Topeka (1954) when Thurgood Marshall argued that separate facilities were inherently unequal.
 And then came the Montgomery Bus Boycott in 1955, the sit-ins of 1960 and the Freedom Rides of 1961.
-As more and more African-American activists risked their lives to expose the harshness of Southern racial law and order in the wake of the Brown decision, the federal government, including the president, could no longer ignore segregation.
+As more and more Black activists risked their lives to expose the harshness of Southern racial law and order in the wake of the Brown decision, the federal government, including the president, could no longer ignore segregation.
 The Civil Rights Act Five days after Kennedy's assassination, Johnson announced his intention to push through a civil rights bill: "We have talked long enough in this country about equal rights.
 We have talked for 100 years or more.
 It is time now to write the next chapter, and to write it in the books of law."
 Using his personal power in the Congress to get the needed votes, Johnson secured its passage and signed it into law in July 1964.
 The first paragraph of the act states as its purpose "To enforce the constitutional right to vote, to confer jurisdiction upon the district courts of the United States to provide injunctive relief against discrimination in public accommodations, to authorize the Attorney General to institute suits to protect constitutional rights in public facilities and public education, to extend the Commission on Civil Rights, to prevent discrimination in federally assisted programs, to establish a Commission on Equal Employment Opportunity, and for other purposes."
 The bill prohibited racial discrimination in public and outlawed discrimination in places of employment.
 To this end, the act created the Equal Employment Opportunity Commission to investigate complaints of discrimination.
 The act ended the piecemeal strategy of integration by ending Jim Crow once and for all.
 The Impact of the Law The Civil Rights Act of 1964 did not end the civil rights movement, of course.
-White Southerners still used legal and extralegal means to deprive black Southerners of their constitutional rights.
-And in the North, de facto segregation meant that often African-Americans lived in the worst urban neighborhoods and had to attend the worst urban schools.
+White Southerners still used legal and extralegal means to deprive Black Southerners of their constitutional rights.
+And in the North, de facto segregation meant that often Black people lived in the worst urban neighborhoods and had to attend the worst urban schools.
 But because the act took a forceful stand for civil rights, it ushered in a new era in which Americans could seek legal redress for civil rights violations.
 The act not only led the way for the Voting Rights Act of 1965 but also paved the way for programs like affirmative action.